Cyber Resilience Act (CRA) - no time to wait

 00:15:23: So I have to take care of that as well.

-00:15:25: Sebastian, you want to share your biggest misconception?
+00:15:26: Sebastian, you want to share your biggest misconception?

-00:15:28: The biggest misconception is at the moment that there is still time left.
+00:15:29: The biggest misconception is at the moment that there is still time left.

-00:15:33: This is not true.
+00:15:34: This is not true.

 00:15:34: The clock is ticking.

-00:15:35: You have to get your cybersecurity strategy.
+00:15:36: You have to get your cybersecurity strategy now.

-00:15:38: Now you need to be prepared.
+00:15:39: You need to be prepared.

-00:15:40: Twenty twenty seven, the regulatory will go live.
+00:15:40: Twenty, twenty seven, the regulatory will go live.

-00:15:44: So we talked a lot about the Cyber Resilience Act.
+00:15:45: So we talked a lot about the Cyber Resilience Act.

-00:15:54: park when it comes to cybersecurity?
+00:15:52: a whole existing machine park when it comes to cybersecurity.

 00:15:56: Is there also solutions for them?

-00:15:58: Yeah, of course.
+00:15:59: Yeah, of course.

-00:16:00: And that's one thing I like a lot about Control X OS.
+00:16:00: And that's one thing I like a lot about control XOS.

-00:16:14: I'm already know is a security gateway.
+00:16:15: I'm already now is a security gateway.

-00:16:47: You have your VPN for security mode maintenance.
+00:16:47: You have your VPN for secure remote maintenance.

-00:16:50: And you, in this case, you take the security scanner and you can even use that to have
+00:16:50: And in this case, you take the security scanner and you can even use that to have an overview about all the components in there.

 00:17:00: And especially not only an overview, you get a detailed overview about the security status.

-00:17:04: So you can easily determine, hey, there is suddenly a new device in there.
+00:17:05: So you can easily determine, hey, there is suddenly a new device in there.

-00:17:09: There is a device doing things I do not expect.
+00:17:10: There is a device doing things I do not expect.

-00:17:12: And you get a result as a really good comprehensive report that can also be read
+00:17:12: And you get a result as a really good comprehensive report that can also be... read and interpreted by, let's say, a non-expert, somebody not from the field of cybersecurity.

-00:17:25: At the end, Michael, let's talk about your favorite security features apps when it
+00:17:25: At the end, Michael, let's talk about your favorite security features apps.

-00:17:33: I would say one of the biggest features that I really like is the flexibility and the
+00:17:34: I would say one of the biggest features that I really like is the flexibility and the choices that I have when using Control-X OS in this case.

-00:17:49: take a Control X Core and then I can decide what I'm going to do with it.
+00:17:44: For example, with the security apps, I can install contracts on my device or I take a contract score and then I can decide what I'm going to do with it.

-00:17:53: For example, I could decide I take the security scanner and I use this to make
+00:17:55: I take the security scanner and I use this to make an inventory of my machine.

-00:18:01: So then I have a nice looking, easy readable report even for somebody
+00:18:01: So then I have a nice looking, easy readable report even for somebody which is not a security expert.

-00:18:07: And I'm very quickly able to determine whether I might have a problem in my machine or not.
+00:18:08: And I'm very quickly able to determine whether I might have a problem in my machine or not.

 00:18:13: So it's extremely simple to fulfill such a use case.